-NOTE 1-BASIS OF ACCOUNTING
+NOTE 1 - BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Union Gap School District's financial statements.
-The Union Gap School District uses the cash basis of accounting.
+The Schedule of Expenditures of Federal Awards is prepared on the cash basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.